mklilley/mklilley.github.io/content/posts/magnetic-confinement-fusion-instabilities/index.md

 author = "Matt Lilley"
 title = "Instabilities in fusion plasmas" date = "2014-08-21"
-description = "A summary of my research on energetic particle driven instabilities in magnetically confined fusion plasmas." tags = [
+description = "To reach extreme fusion temperatures, energetic beams of particles are injected.
+Once the plasma “ignites”, energetic fusion products should heat the plasma in a self sustained way" subtitle="A summary of my research" tags = [
     "science"
 ]